Clinical Research & Data Collection

 • The majority of information is collected through meticulous retrospective review of patient charts, progress notes, and surgical summaries

-• Clinical outcomes are prospectively collected using a set of questionnaires that has been identified by academic literature to provide the most comprehensive picture of patient outcomes
+• Clinical outcomes (ODI, NDI, VAS, SF-12, EQ-5D, SRS 22) are prospectively collected using a set of questionnaires that has been identified by academic literature to provide the most comprehensive picture of patient outcomes

 • Between the clinicians and researchers, an average of 625 minutes (10.5 hours) are spent for each patient on data collection alone from their pre-operative appointment to their 2-year post-operative appointment.